|Last Reviewed:||September 2023||Next Review:||September 2024|

 each side is given the opportunity to state their case and ask questions;

 written material is seen by all parties.
 If a new issue arises it would be useful to give all parties the opportunity to consider and comment on it.

 The chair of the panel needs to ensure that the complainant is notified of the panel’s decision, in writing, within 3 working days.
 The letter needs to explain if there are any further rights of appeal and, if so, to whom they need to be addressed.

 The panel needs to take the following points into account:

 Stage 4 – Appeal to the Board members of The Barnby Road Academy

-If you are dissatisfied with the decision of the Directors under Stage 3, your complaint may be renewed in writing to the Board Members.
+If you are dissatisfied with the decision of the Governors under Stage 3, your complaint may be renewed in writing to the Board Members.
 Only if you have been through the earlier stages of this procedure, and are dissatisfied with the decision may you request a hearing by the Board Members.
-To request a hearing before the Members, please write to the Clerk to the Board of Directors within five working days of receiving the decision that you wish to appeal.
+To request a hearing before the Members, please write to the Clerk to the Board of Governors within five working days of receiving the decision that you wish to appeal.
 Your request will only be considered if you have completed the relevant procedures at Stages 1, 2 & 3.
 Please ensure that copies of all relevant documents accompany your letter to the Clerk and state all the grounds for your complaint and the outcome that you desire.
 The Clerk will acknowledge your request in writing within five working days.

-The same procedures will be followed as for the hearing with the Directors.
+The same procedures will be followed as for the hearing with the Governors.
 This will be the final stage for a complaint to be heard at the Academy and it is hoped that by this stage an amicable outcome will have been reached.

 Serial, Persistent and Unreasonable Complainants